-Using ITAD and Data Erasure to Keep Your Company out of the Press
+Using ITAD and Data Erasure to Avoid a Data Leak

 The hackers accessed people’s names, Social Security numbers, birth dates, addresses and, in some instances, driver’s license numbers.
 They also stole credit card numbers for about 209,000 people and dispute documents with personal identifying information for about 182,000 people.- Federal Trade Commission